Frequently Asked Questions About Rehab

 Is Insurance Accepted?

-Your insurance plan may or may not cover a portion of your rehabilitation stay so it's important to check your plan prior to enrolling in drug rehab.
-Some facilities require patients to pay up front and then seek reimbursement from their insurance company.
+Your insurance plan may or may not cover a portion of your rehabilitation stay, so it's important to check your plan prior to enrolling in drug rehab.
+Some facilities require patients to pay up front and then seek reimbursement from the insurance company.

-If you would like more information on whether insurance is able to cover your rehabilitation, call us at 1-888-992-3387.
+If you would like more information on whether insurance is able to cover your rehabilitation, call us at 1-888-341-7785.

-Which Is Better -- Inpatient or Outpatient Rehab?
+Which Is Better – Inpatient or Outpatient Rehab?

 What Is Luxury Treatment?

 Luxury rehabilitation offers far more amenities and posh surroundings than standard rehab facilities.
 They are often located in secluded areas, so patients are afforded maximum privacy during their stays.